AbbyCui/CalciumImagingAnalysis/docs/source/Data Processing.rst

 .. image:: https://user-images.githubusercontent.com/109237711/191107721-b0e35ecc-655e-4ea9-ad7c-0ae2d2860685.png

-GreedyEvent Detection
+Greedy Event Detection
 ----------------------------------------------------------------------
-``GreedyEventDetection``

-Here we will go through the broad strokes of how GreedyEventDetection works.
+Here we will go through the broad strokes of how ``extractEventGreedy`` works.
 I will reference the code sparsley, but this is mostly to explain the logic behind the code rather than the code's workings.

 Our example cell with the DFF and stims/thresholds indicated